elemaudio/website/src/pages/docs/reference/tapIn.md

 sidebar_label: el.tapIn
 ---

-# el.tapIn([props])
+# el.tapIn(props)

-See the description for the tapOut node above.
-Given a tapOut node with a known name in a signal graph, we can use tapIn node to wire the signal into any other region of our graph, allowing feedback around arbitrary subgraphs.
+See the description for the [tapOut node](./tapOut.md).
+Given a tapOut node with a known name in a signal graph, we can use the tapIn node to wire the signal into any other region of our graph, allowing feedback around arbitrary subgraphs.
 A simple feedback loop might be implemented as follows: